anthonysharpy/theta-surface/readme.md

 - **Extrapolated data**: The extrapolated part of the smile curve.
 - **Observed data**: The smile curve representing the range of data that we actually observed.
-- **Smile-relative implied volatility**: The implied volatility of an option calculated using the single forward price chosen for the whole graph.
+- **Smile-relative implied volatility**: The implied volatility of an option acccording to the fitted smile curve.
-- **Self-relative implied volatility**: The implied volatility of an option calculated using the option's own forward price.
+- **Self-relative implied volatility**: The actual implied volatility of an option according to its own data.
+Basically, this is what the curve is trying to fit.
 Multiple of these on the same strike usually implies a put/call pair.
-If these show a trend that differs greatly from the main curve, it implies that the curve was badly fit.
+If these show a trend that differs greatly from the curve, it implies that the curve was badly fit.

 ## Usage